telatin/microbiome-bioinformatics/_posts/2021-03-03-Metagenomics-classification-3.md

 ## Explore your Kraken/Bracken data in R

-:info: You can either work with R studio on your local computer or with our R studio servers.
+:information_source: You can either work with R studio on your local computer or with our R studio servers.

 ### Plot read counts